Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Continuum decomposition of contour functions

 \begin{remark} If $\kappa'$ and $\theta$ are such that $\eta'$ a.s.\ crosses $\eta^\theta$ whenever it hits $\eta^\theta$ (which holds in particular when $\kappa'\geq 12$ and $\theta = 0$~\cite[Theorem 1.7]{ig4}) then $\mcl A = (\eta')^{-1}(\eta^\theta)$.
 In general, however, it is possible for $\eta'$ to hit $\eta^\theta$ without crossing it.
 Since the left and right boundaries of $\eta'$ stopped when it hits any $z\in\BB C$ are given by the flow lines of $\wt h$ angle $\pm\pi/2$, this will be the case if and only if $\kappa'$ and $\theta$ are such that the $\theta$-angle flow lines of $\wt h$ can hit either the $\pi/2$ or $-\pi/2$-angle flow lines of $\wt h$.
 As explained in~\cite[Section 3.6]{ig4}, this is the case if and only if $|\theta - \pi/2| \wedge |\theta + \pi/2| < \pi\kappa/(4-\kappa)$, where $\kappa$ is as in~\eqref{eqn:ig-parameter}. \end{remark}

 The goal of this section is to describe the joint law of the pair $(Z , \mcl A)$.
+In the case when $\kappa' = 12$ and $\gamma =\sqrt{4/3}$, this description will be a continuum analogue of Proposition~\ref{prop:discrete-excursions}.

-We know from~\cite[Theorem 1.14]{wedges} that $Z$ a.s.\ determines $h$ and $\eta'$ (modulo rotation) and from~\cite[Theorems 1.2 and 1.16]{ig4} that $\eta'$ a.s.\ determines $\eta^\theta$.
+We know from~\cite[Theorem 1.11]{wedges} that $Z$ a.s.\ determines $h$ and $\eta'$ (modulo rotation) and from~\cite[Theorems 1.2 and 1.16]{ig4} that $\eta'$ a.s.\ determines $\eta^\theta$.
 Hence the set $\mcl A$ is a.s.\ equal to some deterministic functional of $Z$.
 We are not able to describe this functional explicitly.
 Instead, we will give an indirect description of the joint law of $(Z , \mcl A)$ by constructing this pair simultaneously from a certain Poisson point process of conditioned Brownian paths.
 See Figure~\ref{fig:flowline-decomp} for an illustration.

+To describe the excursions of $Z$ away from the time set $\mcl A$, we need the following definition.

+\begin{defn} Let $A : \BB R^2 \rta \BB R^2$ be a linear transformation which fixes the horizontal axis and maps the two coordinates $L$ and $R$ of the Brownian motion $Z$ to a pair of independent Brownian motions with the same variances as $L$ and $R$.
+Suppose given $T>0$.
+Let $\wh L$ be a Brownian bridge from 0 to $A x$ in time $T$ and let $\wh R$ be a one-dimensional Brownian excursion of time length $T$ (i.e.\ a Brownian bridge from 0 to 0 in time $T$ conditioned to stay positive).
+Let $\wh Z = (\wh L , \wh R)$.
+A \emph{Brownian excursion in the upper half-plane in time $T$ with covariance matrix $\Sigma$} is the random path $\dot Z = A^{-1} \wh Z$.
+A \emph{Brownian excursion in the right half-plane in time $T$ with covariance matrix $\Sigma$} is obtained by pre-composing $\wh Z$ with a rotation by angle $\pi/2$. \end{defn}

 \begin{prop} For $s \geq 0$, let $\tau_s$ (resp.\ $\wt\tau_s$) be the smallest $t\geq s$ (resp.\ the largest $t \leq s$) for which $t \in \mcl A$.
 Also let $E_s$ be the event that $\eta'(s)$ lies to the left of $\eta^\theta$.
 For $s \geq 0$, let